ojosproject/docs/README.md

 and open a
 [Merge request](https://docs.gitlab.com/ee/user/project/merge_requests/).

-There is also a "Edit this page" button at the end of these documents in [docs.ojosproject.org](https://docs.ojosproject.org/) that will take you to the file in the GitLab repository.
+There is also an "Edit this page" button at the end of these documents in [docs.ojosproject.org](https://docs.ojosproject.org/) that will take you to the file in the GitLab repository.